clawrence199/FloydWarshall/README.md

 # FloydWarshall
- Implementation of Floyd Warshall's algorithm
+ Implementation of Floyd Warshall's algorithm.
  This program uses Java and Swing to create a gui which reads in a text file.
  The text file should be properly formatted(see exampleTest.txt) with community names and the known distances between them.
 The user is then able to save a text file